Wildflower Bedtime Stories

 One quiet evening, a small seedling beside her asked, "Will I ever travel like you?"

-Petal bent low, whispering, “Wildflowers grow wherever they want, dear one, and the world is always waiting for your color.”
+Petal bent low.
+"Wildflowers grow wherever they want, dear one.
+The world is always waiting for your color."

-Sleepytale helps you turn a seed of an idea into short wildflower bedtime stories with calm pacing and cozy details.
-You can swap the village for a seaside path, trade the pebble friend for a kitten or a snail, or change the places that need color like a porch step or a school garden.
-In just a few moments, you will have a gentle story you can replay anytime, like a familiar lullaby made of petals and light.
+Sleepytale lets you turn a seed of an idea into a gentle bedtime story about flowers, nature, and quiet adventures.
+You can swap Petal's village for a seaside cliff, trade Bounce for a snail or a friendly beetle, or change the forgotten corners into a rooftop garden or a schoolyard fence.
+In just a few taps you'll have a cozy story you can replay every night, shaped around whatever your child loves most.

 Winter Bedtime Stories